killerstriker13/mp-json/README.md

 A simple JSON parser.

-Implemented by NAME and NAME for CSC-207-01 2023Fa.
+Implemented by Arsal Shaikh, Pranav Bhandari, and Shibam Mukhopadhyay for CSC-207 2024Sp.

 Acknowledgements: